Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Method

-The first type of noise is to handle small errors in the signal.
-Zero-centered Gaussian noise with a $\sigma$ of 0.06 is added randomly to all values in the point cloud.
-As the XYZ values are in mm, this will mostly have an influence on the color values and the normal vectors.
-To handle overall color differences in the CAD model texture, all RGB values in the point cloud are shifted together with a $\sigma$ of 0.03.
+Additionally, a zero-centered Gaussian noise with a $\sigma$ of 0.06 is added randomly to the color values and the normal vectors.
+To handle overall color differences in the CAD model texture, all RGB values in the point cloud are also shifted together with a $\sigma$ of 0.03.
+To increase generalization, random rotations are applied to the point clouds.
+These rotations are limited to $15^\circ$ so the object rotations remain towards the camera as in the real test images.

-To handle uncertainty in both the CAD model structure and from the depth sensor, all XYZ values are subjected to random Gaussian noise with a standard deviation of 3~mm with a clip at 8~mm.
-The point clouds obtained from the rendering will have a self-occlusion matching precisely with the camera position.
-Random rotations are applied to the point clouds to allow for better generalizations.
-However, the rotations are limited to $15^\circ$ as the object should always point towards the camera.
-Learning the features from inside the object would only increase the error.

 As the real test background is unknown, it is desirable also to learn the object structure independently of any background.
-To enable this, two of the four positive point clouds found in each scene have all background points removed.
+To enable this, half of point clouds with the object present have all background points removed.

 The process of sampling the training data and applying the domain randomization is shown in Fig.~\ref{fig:dr_duck}.
 The effect of the domain randomization is validated in Sec.~\ref{ablation}.